Overview

 What is ISOF Range?

-The Program Manager-SOF Lethality executes the International Special Operations Forces (ISOF) Range in partnership with the Joint Services Small Arms Program (JSSAP) and the OUSD R&E, P&E, Foreign Comparative Testing Office (FCT) to conduct hands-on market research of technologies that address lethality gaps and inform future requirements for USSOCOM components, Joint Services, International SOF community, federal law enforcement agencies, and other government organizations.
+The USSOCOM Program Manager - SOF Lethality, in partnership with the Joint Services Small Arms Program (JSSAP), OUSW R&E, P&E, Foreign Comparative Testing (FCT) Office, and OASW (SO/LIC) SSO Capability, Development, and Innovation (CD&I) will conduct the International Special Operations Forces (ISOF) Range 2026, 14-15 April at the Nevada Test and Training Range to conduct hands-on market research of technologies that address lethality gaps and inform future requirements for USSOCOM components, Joint Services, International SOF community, federal law enforcement agencies, and other government organizations.

 U.S. Special Operations Command (USSOCOM) invites technology demonstration candidates in five broad categories: Weapons, Visual Augmentation Systems, Demolitions/Breaching, Ammunition, and Other Relevant Disruptive Technologies from private industry, government Research and Development (R&D) organizations/labs, academia, and individuals.
 Attendees are asked to provide feedback on the demonstrated technologies using the BLAST on-site attendee feedback system.